-- In stationary machines such as generators, compressors, power saws, and similar equipment. - For cleaning purposes. - In forklift trucks, bulldozers, and earthmovers. - For transmix (diesel fuel), the refining of tax-paid transmix into gasoline, diesel fuel, or kerosene.
+- In stationary machines such as generators, compressors, power saws, and similar equipment. - For cleaning purposes. - In forklift trucks, bulldozers, and earthmovers.

 Generally, this use does not include nonbusiness use of fuel, such as use by minibikes, snowmobiles, power lawn mowers, chain saws, and other yard equipment.